For Adviser use only

 The member will also be entitled to receive a 15% tax offset, to reflect the tax already levied within the super fund.
 This results in the excess contribution being taxed at the member's marginal rate of tax.
 Importantly, the 15% tax offset is not able to be refunded, transferred or carried forward.

-An excess concessional contribution charge (ECCC) will be levied on the tax shortfall.
+For excess concessional contributions made prior to 1 July 2021, an excess concessional contribution charge (ECCC) will be levied on the tax shortfall.
 The ECCC will be charged at the same rate as the shortfall interest charge, and will apply from the first day of the income year the excess concessional contribution was made.
 The charge period will end the day before the tax is due to be paid under the person’s first income tax assessment for that year.

 Mary is on a marginal tax rate of 34.5% including Medicare levy.
 She has made an excess concessional contribution of $10,000, which will result in her having a tax liability of $3,450 on the excess contribution amount.
 As she has had 15% tax deducted by her super fund, the amount of ECCC will be based on the additional tax liability, which is calculated as $3,450 - $1,500 = $1,950.